Isi2000/FCW/README.md

 ### Key Concepts

-- **Mobility M(t):** The ratio of chains able to move at time $t$. $M(\bar{t}) = 1$ for a time step $\bar{t}$ means that each chain has at least one free spot near it and will perform a step.
+- **Mobility $M(t)$:** The ratio of chains able to move at time $t$. $M(\bar{t}) = 1$ for a time step $\bar{t}$ means that each chain has at least one free spot near it and will perform a step.
 Clustering arises when chains cannot move and are bound to a cluster.
 Measuring mobility provides insights into the clustering properties of the system.

 ### Locking Phenomena

 Before estimating mobility under different conditions, it's necessary to analyze the phenomena of locking, which can be of two kinds: mutual locking and self-locking.

 - **Mutual Locking:** Occurs when two chains block each other's heads.
-- **Self-Locking:** A locked state occurs when a single chain turns on itself, blocking all nearest neighbors of its head (Figure \ref{fig:self_locking}).
+- **Self-Locking:** A locked state occurs when a single chain turns on itself, blocking all nearest neighbors of its head.
 This can only occur for chain lengths > 7.

 These configurations are trap states; once the chains get into this configuration, they can never change, permanently decreasing mobility for future time steps.